 What is Notebooking?

 Notebooking is PERFECT for a creative kid.
-It gives them space to show what they know.
+It’s a great way to give them space to show what they know.

 Using Notebooking for Multi-Subjects